nidamarthikr/cryoPack/README.md

 "cP_qcheck.poa" program help in evaluating orientation assignment and alignmen of projections selected for reconstruction process.
 The output numerical also indicates the completness of projections required.

-For both the programs once the calucaltions are done, the output numerical values are printed on the console and a graph is saved into the folder with the name of the file provided for calculation.
+For both the programs once the calucaltions are done, the output numerical values are printed on the console and a graph.

 Usage: